leejoonli/code-every-day/log.md

 ## Thoughts

 Slow progress on the application.
 Fixed some bugs and adjusted code logic.
 Wanted to add a delete button but realized that I need to then change how the display works.

+# Day 169 (8/18/2022)

+## C#

+Worked on the calculator app.

+## Thoughts

+Redid the display and operand/operand display logic.
+Added a backspace feature.
+Redid the visual layout to make it look better.
+Achieved basically the same functionality as a standard calculator app on a computer.